 DEEP RIVER AND DISTRICT HOSPITAL

-- Essential visitors (Care Partners) are permitted, as well as two designated visitors.
+- Essential visitors (Care Partners) are permitted, as well as one general visitor per patient per day.

 RULES FOR VISITING